- Can You Use A Defibrillator On Someone with a Pacemaker? - 06/12/2023

 Electricity is a mainstay in the modern home, with more product, gizmos, and gadgets plugging into our walls than ever before.
 But not all houses were built the same and for some Australian families the reality of dodgy wiring, faulty outlets, and outdated or obsolete safety switches can result in an increased risk to their safety.
+All this can mean you are in a situation where you need to provide first aid to someone, or need first aid yourself.

 Fires caused by electrical faults, downed power lines, and exposed live wires.
 Electricity is potentially the most common threat found in Australian homes – that doesn’t crawl, fly, or slither that is!